Retirement

 Most retirement planning comes down to hitting a specific number.
 If you think you need $1 million to retire, you will focus on saving as much as you can, keeping your spending low and working hard until you get there.

 But what if you hit that magic number early — say, by age 50?
 Should you just retire right away?
 Experienced financial planners will likely advise you to hit the brakes, but not give up completely.
-The size of your nest egg is only part of the picture.
-When you retire matters just as much, and exiting the workforce earlier than expected can have consequences you may not have thought about.
+That’s because the size of your nest egg is only part of the picture.

 Advertisement

-Consider this hypothetical example: Chris is 50-years-old with $1 million invested, earning 7% annually and could still save $12,000 a year if he continued to work.
-What changes at each retirement age — 50, 55, 60 and 65 — isn’t only how long the money lasts.
-It’s about how much income it can safely generate.
+Consider this hypothetical example: Chris is a 50-year-old with $1 million invested, earning 7% annually and could still save $12,000 a year if she continued to work.
+For Chris, what changes at each retirement age — 50, 55, 60, 65 or 70 — isn’t only how long her money lasts.
+It’s about how much income it can safely generate for her.

 Age 50: Very early retirement

-With a million-dollar portfolio, Chris could technically retire.
-However, this option leaves him the most vulnerable.
+With a million-dollar portfolio, Chris could technically retire at 50.
+But this option also leaves her the most vulnerable.

 There’s also a tax issue.
 Withdrawing from a Registered Retirement Savings Plan (RRSP) early means the full amount is added to your taxable income for that year.
-Depending on how much Chris takes out and which province he lives in, he could be hit with a withholding tax of up to 30% at source, plus additional income tax at his marginal rate when he files (2).
+Depending on how much Chris takes out and which province he lives in, she could be hit with a withholding tax of up to 30% at source, plus additional income tax at her marginal rate when she files (2).

 Must Read